 Rheumatology, Diversity and Inclusion, Curriculum Development, Patient Engagement

-Alan Zhou is a current Internal Medicine Resident and soon-to-be Rheumatology Fellow with an interest in addressing the health disparities that patients of diverse backgrounds face within rheumatology.
+Alan Zhou is a Rheumatology Fellow at the University of Toronto with an interest in addressing the health disparities that patients of diverse backgrounds face within rheumatology.
 To that end, he also has an interest in incorporating diversity and inclusion topics into existing rheumatologic curricula.
 He is actively involved in the creation of various guidelines for the Canadian Rheumatology Association.